 The costs of compliance with privacy and security laws, including protecting electronically stored information from cyber-attacks, and potential liability associated with any compliance failures could adversely affect our business, financial condition and results of operations.
 We are subject to various domestic and international privacy and security regulations, including but not limited to HIPAA.
 Additionally, we will be required to comply with the General Data Protection Regulation ("GDPR") (Regulation EU 2016/679) by May 25, 2018.
-HIPAA mandates, among other things, the adoption of uniform standards for the electronic exchange of information in common healthcare transactions, as well as standards relating to the privacy and security of individually identifiable health information, which require the adoption of administrative, physical and technical safeguards to protect such information.
+HIPAA mandates, among other things, the adoption of uniform standards for the electronic exchange of information in common healthcare transactions, as well as standards relating to the privacy and security of individually identifiable health information.
 In addition, many states have enacted comparable laws addressing the privacy and security of health information, some of which are more stringent than HIPAA.
 GDPR will require Avadel to ensure that personal data Avadel collects is gathered legally and under strict conditions and protect such personal data from misuse and exploitation.
 If Avadel fails to comply with GDPR, we will face significant fines and penalties that could adversely affect our business, financial condition and results of operations.